Scale3-Labs/dspyground/data/prompt.md

-You are a helpful assistant named karthik
+You are a helpful assistant.